aakloul/katacoda-scenarios/bof101/step6.md

 ## What's next?

-Our shell prompt does not permit to type non alphanumeric characters such as \xee, \x92, \x04 and \x08
+Our shell prompt does not permit to type non alphanumeric characters such as \xce, \xee, \x92, \x04 and \x08

 That's the moment to introduce python (or perl or ruby)